The Crime of Faith Before Reason

 Morality Without Threat

-One of religion’s most dishonest claims is that morality requires divine authority.
-Children are told they cannot be good without God.
-Yet moral reasoning predates scripture.
-Empathy, fairness, and cooperation evolved in social species long before religion existed.
-Even infants demonstrate basic moral responses — favouring kindness, recognising fairness — without instruction.
+One of religion’s most dishonest claims is that morality requires divine authority to exist at all.
+Children are told, often flatly, that they cannot be good without God watching.
+Yet moral reasoning plainly predates scripture by a very long way.
+Empathy, fairness, and cooperation evolved in social species long before any religion was written down.
+Even infants display basic moral responses, favouring kindness and reacting to unfairness, well before anyone has instructed them in a creed.

-When morality is taught as obedience, it ceases to be moral at all.
-It becomes submission to authority.
+When morality is taught as obedience, it quietly ceases to be morality at all.
+It becomes mere submission to authority, indistinguishable from following any other order.

 The Political Purpose of Indoctrination